-- Physical therapy.
 Physical therapy can help strengthen neck muscles, improve posture, and increase the range of motion after an injury to the C2-C5 motion segments.
 Physical therapy is usually performed under the guidance of a physical therapist and may include exercises, stretches, massage, and/or other treatments.

-- Cervical traction.
 Traction is a therapeutic method that relieves pain by stretching and realigning the spine.
 The stretch is achieved manually by a therapist or by using spinal traction devices.
 This method opens up the neuroforamina, relieving spinal nerve compression.

-- Injection procedures.
 Cervical steroid injections and radiofrequency ablation (RFA) are minimally invasive procedures and usually considered after other nonsurgical and non-interventional methods have been tried.

 Injection procedures, in general, carry a small risk of hematoma, bleeding, and/or nerve damage.